mezanddav/architect.cftools/README.md

 [Architect Docs](https://help.cftools.com/en/architect)

-This guide assumes you already have Debian 12 installed
-with SSH keys set up and ready to use.
-We won’t cover
-the installation of Debian or the setup of SSH keys here,
-but there are plenty of great tutorials available online
-to guide you through those steps.
+This guide assumes you already have Debian 12 installed with SSH keys set up and ready to use.
+We won’t cover the installation of Debian or the setup of SSH keys here, but plenty of great tutorials are available online to guide you through those steps.

 ## Debian first steps